Employment in Kazakhstan Printable versionLast update: 16.08.2022

 As part of the first task, master plans of districts have been formed, entrepreneurship training will be conducted under the Bastau Business project, as well as micro-loans and grants will be provided to young entrepreneurs and citizens from socially vulnerable groups of the population for the implementation of new business ideas.

 The implementation of the second task is carried out with the help of relevant tools designed to increase the motivation of employers through subsidies, and for young professionals – the opportunity to improve their skills, find their vocation or get temporary employment.

 Thus, thanks to the projects "Youth Practice", "First Workplace", "Contract of Generations", various support measures are provided for people under the age of 29 who do not have work experience in their specialty, have recently completed training, or do not have it at all.

 The Silver Age project is being implemented for people of pre-retirement age.

 Also, online training in popular skills is conducted on the skills.enbek platform.kz, where a pool of short-term online courses has been formed, taking into account the professions and skills in demand.

 When distributing jobs, note that such jobs involve partial funding on the part of state for more than 12 months with respect to all the relevant deductions.

-Monthly amount of subsidies for salary of the Program participants hired to social jobs, inclusive of taxes, statutory social deductions and compensations for an unused annual leave without payments for ecological increments is 35% from a fixed amount of salary but no more than a minimum salary set by the law on the budget for a relevant financial year.
+Monthly amount of subsidies for salary of the Program participants hired to social jobs, inclusive of taxes, statutory social deductions and compensations for an unused annual leave without payments for ecological increments is 35% from a fixed amount of salary but no more than a 20 MCI set by the law on the budget for a relevant financial year.